Synerise/faststore-examples/ProductsGallerySection/README.md

 This guide explains how to create a custom section for showcasing AI-powered search queries using FastStore.
 Example demonstrates how to implement simple search functionality with page prefetching, browser URL changes, filters, and custom facets.

+The example was prepared using version `^3.5.0` of Faststore.

 ## Steps to Build the Custom Section

 VTEX documentation: [Building and Customizing sections](https://developers.vtex.com/docs/guides/faststore/building-sections-creating-a-new-section)